Kiptoke/PyPIR-Bot/README.md

 A bot for Discord that allows server users to play the price guessing game from "The Price is Right" using prices scraped from Amazon product links.

-Written using Python 3.8 and discord.py
+Written using Python 3.8, discord.py, requests, and BeautifulSoup 4